eigenraven/qcp-project/README.md

 Gates MUST be defined in execution order.
 (Some gates have multiple aliases.)Information on their use in circuitry can be found in the front-end.

 Unless specified, gate arguments are integers, starting from 0, representing the qubit index(es) they act on.
-For controlled gates, the target qubit is the final argument.

   - **Unary gates**: `id`/`nop`, `x`/`not`, `y`, `z`, `h`/`hadamard` `s`, `t`, `tinv`/`tdg`, `v`, `vinv`/`vdg`
   - **Binary gates**: `swap` (order unimportant)

+For controlled gates, the target qubit is the final argument.

   - **Binary controlled gates**: `cx`/`cnot`, `cy`, `cz`
-  - **Ternary controlled gates**: `ccx`/`ccnot`/`toffoli`
+  - **Ternary controlled gates**: `cswap`, `ccx`/`ccnot`/`toffoli`

 We assume that at the very end all quantum registers are measured (unless the `states` option is specified).
 The resulting vector returned from the backend contains the fraction of times the result was returned.